 All modifications which require ethics approval must be submitted to the REC and approved prior to implementation.
 Annual reporting to REPC is standard procedure.

-End of project reporting is mandatory for all students, who are required to complete an End of Research Project form (pdf).
+End of project reporting is mandatory for all students, who are required to complete an End of Research Project form, which can be found HERE (pdf).

-Relevant documents, templates and sample documents are available to download:
+Relevant documents, templates and sample documents are available to download below:

 The School of Education Research Ethics Committee also considers applications for ethical approval for School staff research and will also consider, in individual cases, applications for ethical approval for research projects in other Schools in the Faculty which do not have an Ethics Committee.
 Questions concerning the ethical conduct of research in the School of Education can be addressed to the Director of Research, School of Education, Trinity College Dublin.